etha37521-jpg/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 - **Shared with JavaScript**: JavaScript can read WASM memory (useful for passing large data)
 - **Bounds Checked**: WASM enforces memory safety (no buffer overflows)
 - **Growable**: Memory can expand as needed (up to limits)
+- **Per-Module**: Each WASM module has its own isolated memory space

 ### Performance Benefits

-Why use WASM for pathfinding?
+Why use WASM for these computations?

-- **Near-Native Speed**: A* algorithm runs at ~95% of native Rust performance
+- **Near-Native Speed**: Algorithms run at ~95% of native Rust performance
 - **Deterministic**: Same algorithm, same results, regardless of browser
 - **Memory Efficient**: Rust's zero-cost abstractions mean minimal overhead
 - **Type Safe**: Compile-time guarantees prevent runtime errors
+- **Modular**: Each endpoint loads only the WASM module it needs

 💡 **Tip**: WASM is ideal for:
 - Computational-heavy algorithms (pathfinding, image processing, cryptography)
 - Game engines and physics simulations
 - Data processing and transformation
+- Preprocessing for ML/AI workflows (image resizing, tokenization)
 - Any code that benefits from Rust's performance and safety

+The multi-module architecture allows each endpoint to showcase a different use case for WASM, demonstrating its versatility.

 ---